 Your headboard can be more than a style statement.
 Let this essential part of the bedroom work for you by installing shelves and nightstands directly onto the headboard.
 This cheery green oversize piece of furniture looks great and saves time and money from shopping for an overpriced headboard.
 Use our instructions to get the job done right, and on time!

-Using the cutting diagram as a reference, measure and mark the pieces for the headboard frame, shelves, and nightstand boxes on the 4×8-foot MDF board.
-Cut the pieces using a table saw (or have pieces cut at a home improvement store).
+Using the cutting diagram as a reference, measure and mark the pieces for the headboard frame, shelves, and nightstand boxes on the 4X8-foot MDF board.
+Cut the pieces using a table saw.
+You can also have pieces cut at a home improvement store.